Ford Rainey: Career

 In the 1961–62 season Rainey co-starred with Robert Young in the CBS series Window on Main Street, in which he portrayed newspaper editor Lloyd Ramsey.
 In 1963–1964, he was a member of the regular cast of the NBC anthology series The Richard Boone Show.
 He portrayed Dr. Barnett on the NBC crime drama Search in 1972–1973, he had the role of Police Chief Vernon in Tenafly in 1973–1974, and he played James Barrett on the crime drama The Manhunter on CBS in 1974–1975.

 Between 1962 and 1965 Rainey made four guest appearances on the CBS courtroom series Perry Mason, beginning with the role of Russell Durham in "The Case of the Unsuitable Uncle."
 In 1964 he played murder victim Harry Trilling in "The Case of the Ugly Duckling."
+Randolph Cartwell in "The Case of the Paper Bullets".
+In 1965 he played Dr. Fisher in "The case of Fatal Fortune".

 During the mid-1960s, Ford played U.S. President Abraham Lincoln in The Time Tunnel episode “The Death Trap” with Robert Colbert, the uncredited President seen on the TV addressing the Robinsons before their launch in the pilot episode of Lost in Space “The Reluctant Stowaway”, as well as the President once more in the “Doomsday” episode of Voyage to the Bottom of the Sea.
 (He played Lincoln again a decade later in the 1976 theatrical film Guardian of the Wilderness.

 Rainey portrayed the adoptive father of Lee Majors's Steve Austin (The Six Million Dollar Man), and the foster father of Jaime Sommers (The Bionic Woman).
 He appeared in the 1978 episode of Little House on the Prairie, I'll Be Waving as You Drive Away, and in the 1987 miniseries Amerika.

-Rainey played a general on CBS's M*A*S*H, and a judge on both The Waltons and Matlock.
+Rainey played a general in the 1980 M*A*S*H episode "Dreams," and a judge on both The Waltons and Matlock.

 Later television appearances, in the 1990s and 2000s, include ER and recurring roles on Wiseguy, Ned and Stacey, and The King of Queens.
 He could also be seen in some commercials in the middle 1970s through the 1980s, such as REACH toothbrushes.
 During that time he was part of Trinity Square Repertory Company in Providence, Rhode Island.